farhanali/andrill/README.md

-Andrill - Java Mandrill API
+Andrill - Android Mandrill API
 ======

 It is a fork of [Lutung - a Java interface](https://github.com/rschreijer/lutung) to the [Mandrill](http://www.mandrill.com/) API.